yoxel/aurinko-workplace-apps/README.md

 The benefits of using Aurinko as the backend are the following:

-1. Pre-built backend API, openid based user management is provided, supports Outlook's idToken.
+1. Pre-built backend API, openid-based user management is provided, supports Outlook's idToken.
 2. Unified OAuth flows, and access token management.
 Oauth tokens never reside on the client-side.
 3. Unified error handling.